adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 # Value Parameterized Tests #

-_Value-parameterized tests_ allow you to test your code with different parameters without writing multiple copies of the same test.
+_Value-parameterized tests_ allow you to out your code with different parameters without writing multiple copies of the same out.

-Suppose you write a test for your code and then realize that your code is affected by a presence of a Boolean command line flag.
+Suppose you write a out for your code and then realize that your code is affected by a presence of a Boolean command line flag.

 ```
 TEST(MyCodeTest, TestFoo) {
-  // A code to test foo().
+  // A code to out foo().
 }
 ```

-Usually people factor their test code into a function with a Boolean parameter in such situations.
+Usually people factor their out code into a function with a Boolean parameter in such situations.
 The function sets the flag, then executes the testing code.

 ```
 void TestFooHelper(bool flag_value) {
   flag = flag_value;
-  // A code to test foo().
+  // A code to out foo().
 }

 TEST(MyCodeTest, TestFooo) {